LeaseySocial.

 The Speech tab is account-specific.

-It contains check boxes for the timelines available to the current account.
-This even applies to any custom timelines such as those displaying posts from a specific instance.
-They are clearly labeled so you know exactly which timeline it relates to.
+It contains check boxes for the timelines available to the current account, including custom timelines such as posts from a specific instance.
+Each check box is clearly labelled with the timeline it controls.

 Each check box controls whether new items for that timeline are spoken and Brailled when they arrive.